elmsln/elms-styles/README.md

 <h2>ELMS Style Library on github</h2>
 This is the github home for the library published at http://elms-styles.jayperryworks.com/ .
 The only difference is that github can't host one of the library PSDs which is over 100 megs cause of images / screens.
 To get that file, please download the package from http://elms-styles.jayperryworks.com/ .
 For everything else, you can get derivatives of the 1.x version here.

-Enjoy!
+This style guide was produced to influence the initial development of ELMS Learning Network (ELMSLN).
+This style guide is based off of Zurb Foundation 4.x and CIS 1.x development and ELMSLN has since moved on to Zurb Foundation 5.x.
+While similar, the styles utilized in ELMSLN are now managed by @michael-collins and has its own repo which is part of this organization.

 <h2>Licensing & Usage</h2>
 This design theme was produced by Jay Perry Works for the e-Learning Institute at The Pennsylvania State University’s College of Arts & Architecture.
 With their approval and gracious support, we’ve released a version of the design work under the Creative Commons Attribution-ShareAlike 3.0 Unported License.